sethmlarson/sethmlarson.dev/app/markdown/2023-10-31/for-you-is-not-for-me.md

-# For You is not for me
+# “For You” is not for me

 I derive a lot of joy and meaning from being productive and engaging with people and projects I care about.